Stuycs-K/final-project-10-che-andrew-nowak-gaven/PRESENTATION.md

 The concurrent samples for different channels are next to each other in order.
 For example, a stereo (2-channel) WAV file's data would be left sample 1, right sample 1, left sample 2, right sample 2, etc.
 ## Our Project
 ### LSB mode
+This mode is similar to our image encoding lab, where we take the 2 least significant bits of each sample and encode data from a file in them.
+Unlike our image lab, you don't have to tell the program the size of the data; the data size is stored in the first 4 encrypted bits.
+This mode adapts to the bits per sample of the WAV file.
+For example, if a file is 24 bits per sample, it will encode every 3 bytes.
+It assumes the bytes are little endian, which follows the WAV file format specification.
+Usage: ```code/audioSteg -le [WAV FILE] [DATA FILE] [OUTPUT WAV]```
+Example: ```code/audioSteg -le testing_sounds/tune.wav code/msg.txt out.wav```
+### Frequency mode
+This mode uses the sample rate and bits per sample to determine how fast the samples play.